 Polymicrogyria (PMG), is a condition characterized by abnormal development of the brain before birth.
 While a baby is still in the womb, neurons are migrating to where they are supposed to go.
 For some reason, the neurons become disorganized and land in the wrong places.
 The surface of the brain normally has many ridges or folds, called gyri.
-In children born with Polymicrogyria, the brain develops too many folds, and the folds are unusually small.
+In individuals born with Polymicrogyria, the brain develops too many folds, and the folds are unusually small.
 The name of this condition literally means too many (poly-) small (micro-) folds (gyria) in the surface of the brain.
 These small folds do not process the information it receives like a normally formed brain.
 This causes problems with functioning in the body much like how the effects of a stroke can affect the brain.
 The impairments that are seen as a result of PMG depend on what part of the brain is involved and how severe the deformity is.

 What Causes Polymicrogyria?